irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     RCS ICD may thus be superseded by a lower rev/iss for the newer RCS ICD.
 RCT
     RPW Calibration Table.
 CDF with calibration data.
 See RCS ICD.
 ROC-defined.
+RCTID
+    RCT ID.
+String constant that represents a type of RCT: "BIAS", "LFR", "TDS-CWF", "TDS-RSWF".
 RCTS
     RCT CALIBRATION_TABLE (glob.attr) + CALIBRATION_TABLE_INDEX (zVariable).
     S = plural.